What is Change Data Capture?

 - Change data capture using triggers, and finally

-- Real-time change data capture with database logs
+- Log-based change data capture (the preferred approach)

 What is Query-Based Change Data Capture?